Rohde-Schwarz/rsicplugindocumentation/docs/source/Readme.txt

 	- Added option to import settings XML file from the previous Pycharm Version.
 	- Fixed text wrapping in the SCPI Communicator for ASCII and BINary responses.
 	- Fixed SMA100B File Browser.
-	- Under the hood - updated org.jetbrains.intellij to 1.10.1, RsInstrument to 1.4.1
+	- Under the hood: updated org.jetbrains.intellij to 1.10.1, RsInstrument to 1.4.1

 Version 1.1.1 - 19.10.2022